carrpet/filey/README.md

 # filey
-'filey' is cool new file editor that does stuff with files.
+'filey' is a cool new file editor that does stuff with files.

 ## Setup